 Peyronie’s disease, commonly referred to as curvature of the penis, is a benign condition.
-It begins when a dense plaque forms in the outer layers of the penis.
+It begins when a dense scar tissue (plaque) forms in the outer layers of the penis.
 The plaque prevents an even expansion during an erection causing a variety of penile deformities during the erect state including curvature, shortening and narrowing.

 Peyronie’s disease was initially described by the French surgeon, François Gigot de Lapeyronie, in 1743 even though there are vague references to the disease going back all the way to 1561 and even in sculpture dating back to 3000 BC.
 Peyronie’s is not a new disease.3-4